SnappyJumper/BookWyrm/README.md

     * Displays a responsive instance of the Author Model for the User to view.

-    * Logged in Users who created the instance canedit or delete it via two buttons in the masthead.
+    * Logged in Users who created the instance can edit or delete it via two buttons in the masthead.

     * The review itself is delivered in a rich text format.